Description in 1887

 The Heritors were the landowners in each parish who were responsible (until 1925) for the maintenance of the church and manse and (before 1878) for the parochial school.
 They were also responsible, with the Kirk Session, for the poor of the parish until 1845.
 Their records are also to be found in the Scottish Record Office in Edinburgh.

 Records of many other churches, particularly the Free Churches and United Presbyterian Churches, may also be found in at the National Records of Scotland, formerly known as the National Archives of Scotland and the Scottish Record Office, in Edinburgh.
 Some of these records include baptism and marriage registers.

 To assist in the identification of the different entities that have existed during the turbulent history of the Church of Scotland, there is a diagram and set of notes, based on those originally compiled by Linda Merle, which may be of assistance.

 Registration of Births, Marriages and Deaths began in Scotland on 1st January 1855.
 For details of these records held at the General Register Office (Scotland) in Edinburgh, see GRO(S) tutorial.

-Records of testaments, inventories etc. are held at the National Archives of Scotland, formerly known as the Scottish Record Office.
+Records of testaments, inventories etc. are held at the National Records of Scotland, formerly known as the National Archives of Scotland and the Scottish Record Office.